 (b) The assessment must also identify the general location and extent of transfer capability limitations on its transmission network that may affect the future siting of resources.

-(7) Resource Evaluation.
+(7) Resource evaluation.
 The IRP must include a comparative evaluation of all identified resources and potential changes to existing resources for achieving the clean energy transformation standards in WAC 480-100-610 at the lowest reasonable cost.

 (8) Resource adequacy.
 The IRP must include an assessment and determination of resource adequacy metrics.
 It must also identify an appropriate resource adequacy requirement and measurement metrics consistent with RCW 19.405.030 through RCW 19.405.050.